- Why Colby?

 [MU258] The Politics and Poetics of Music and Dance of Eastern Europe A historical, cultural, and practical exploration of traditional music and dance of various regions of Eastern Europe, including Bulgaria, Serbia, Romania, Albania, Russia, Greece, and Georgia.
 Students will learn basic techniques of folk singing, dancing, and instrument playing of these regions and will examine the use of Eastern European folk music in Western art music and its role in broader political sociocultural realms, including gender relations, ethnic and religious identity, and Socialist/post-Socialist politics.
 Four credit hours.
 A.

 MU262s Music in Life, Music as Culture: Introduction to Ethnomusicology Provides students with a theoretical and methodological introduction to ethnomusicology, a discipline that is rooted in exploring music not merely as an aesthetic object, but as a cultural force that reflects and shapes our everyday lives.
-Topics include: music and war (focusing on musical responses to 9/11 and the use of music as weapon), medicine, migration, trance, sexuality, and marketing.
+Topics include: music and medicine, migration, war, ethnicity, sexuality, and spirituality.
 Topics will be explored through a close reading of seminal texts and an examination of relevant theory.
-Students will also learn how to conduct ethnographic fieldwork, with several field trips, including one to Indian Island for a first-hand account of music-making practices among the Penobscot peoples today.
+Students will also learn the fundamentals of conducting ethnographic fieldwork through attending a religious ceremony, a concert, and scrutinizing the soundscapes of Colby's campus.
 Four credit hours.
 A. ZELENSKY

 [MU267] Contact Zone In her influential critical work Imperial Eyes, Mary Louise Pratt introduces the concept of "contact zone"—a site of interchange and tension among language, history, tradition, and authority that characterizes colonial and postcolonial cultures.
 We will examine the ways in which the Gandhi Ashram in Kalimpong, India paradoxically uses Western classical music and other elements from India's colonial legacy as the means to overturn long-held social and cultural prejudices that are an everyday part of the lives of their economically disadvantaged and low caste students.
 Students serve as general subject teachers at the ashram and use their experiences to reflect on the ethical, cultural, and political implications of the school's unique, music-centered educational approach as one unique Indian way of dealing with basic issues of human rights.
 Estimated cost: $2,900.
 Three credit hours.
 A, I.